Osaka Exchange: History

 The origin of securities exchanges stems from the Edo period, when an exchange for rice and crops was established in Osaka, which at the time was the economic center of Japan.
-Each prefecture set up its own warehouses in Osaka for shipping & preservation of their rice (to be taxed by the government), and sold to merchants.
+Each prefecture set up its own warehouses in Osaka for shipping and preservation of their rice (to be taxed by the government), and sold to merchants.
 One of the most famous merchants was "Yodoya", which was based in the southern part of the Yodoyabashi area.
 Some other merchants gradually gathered to create one market.
 This market was called "Yodoya-Komeichi", and was the first securities exchange in the nation.

 Later on, this market was moved to Dōjima in 1697.
 The so-called "Dōjimakomekaisho", was a physical market that traded in rice-tickets or physical rice.
 In 1716, Cho-gomai transactions were introduced and recognized by the government in 1730 — this is said to be the origin of futures transactions in Japan.